CA Technologies: 1990s

+In 1991, CA acquired Pansophic Systems.

+After 2½ years of planning and construction, the company began moving its headquarters to Islandia, New York in Suffolk County in 1992, consolidating all of the Nassau County operations.
+There it would occupy a large corporate campus with three office buildings.
+By this juncture, CA was Long Island's second largest private employer, after Grumman Aerospace, and Suffolk County politicians had given CA substantial tax abatements and assistance with construction financing to lure the company there.

 In 1994, CA acquired the ASK Group and continued to offer the Ingres database management system under a variety of brand names.

 In 1992, the company was sued by Electronic Data Systems (EDS), a CA customer.
 EDS accused CA of breach of contract, misuse of copyright and violations of antitrust laws.
 CA filed a counterclaim, also alleging breach of contract, including copyright infringement and misappropriation of trade secrets.
 The companies reached a settlement in 1996.

 In 1995, Legent Corporation was acquired for $1.78 billion, the biggest-ever acquisition in the software industry at that time, and Cheyenne Software for $1.2 billion in 1996.
 CA executed the software industry's then-largest acquisition ($3.5 billion) via Platinum Technology International in 1999.

 In 1998, an unsuccessful and hostile takeover bid by CA for computer consulting firm Computer Sciences Corporation (CSC) prompted a bribery suit by CSC's chairman Van Honeycutt against CA's founder and then CEO, Charles Wang.

+By the end of the 1990s, Computer Associates was the dominant company among providers of utility software tools for the mainframe.
+Personal computer software firms such as Microsoft, Lotus Software, and WordPerfect Corporation were much more recognizable as names to the general public. but while this mainframe industry segment was not widely known, it was a remuneratively rewarding one.
+A profile in Business Week in 1996 was headlined "Computer Associates: Sexy?
+No. Profitable?
+You Bet ", and that accurately conveyed the company's place in the industry.

+In May 1998 stock grants were issued to Wang and two others together worth $1.1 billion at the time.

 In 1999, Wang received the largest bonus in history at that time from a public company.
 The receipt of a $670 million stock grant that dated to the vesting of a 1995 stock option occurred while the company faced a slowdown in European markets and an economic slump in Asia, both of which had affected CA's earnings and stock price.
+The stock grants thus became quite controversial.
 In total, the company took a $675 million after-tax charge for $1.1 billion in payouts to Wang and other top CA executives.